MujumdarSahil/Port-Scanner/README.md

 # Port-Scanner
-Port Scanner Using python Scripting
+This is a simpled Port Scanner Using python Scripting with this we can check which ports are open and can be attacked easily